jacobRaw/MTRN4231_burger_bot/README.md

 ### Hardware Setup
 This section will outline how to setup the camera, teensy, end effector and connecting to UR5e.
 ### Camera
 The computer vision has been designed to look down on the workbench as a birds eye view.
 This meant we had to create our own bracket mounting system that can be seen in the models and demonstrations.
 The offset of camera from the base of the UR5e for our setup is x=0.61m, y=0.2305, z=0.915, yaw=0, pitch=0, roll=3.14 but these values will need to be modified if attempting to recreate our solution.
-An model of this camera mount can be seen below.
+A model of this camera mount can be seen below.

 <img width="400" height="350" alt="camera mount image" src="readme_imgs/camera_mount.png">